 Starting your career

-To become an administrative assistant, you need a good standard of education.
-There are no entry requirements, but useful subjects include:
+You need a good standard of education to become an administrative assistant.
+There are no specific entry requirements, but useful subjects for the role include:

-If you’re at school, work experience could help you when applying to college, university or for a job in healthcare.
+If you’re at school or thinking of changing career, doing a work placement could help you when applying to college, university or for a job in healthcare.
 You’ll learn new skills, improve your knowledge and discover what it’s like to work in the health service.
-Find out how to apply for work experience with the NHS.
-It would be helpful to have some experience in an office-based environment.

 What you’ll do